 6 Makeup Recycling Tips Everyone Should Know

 1. Use TerraCycle

-TerraCycle is a program that enables consumers to recycle “hard-to-recycle” skincare, hair, and makeup products from all brands.
+TerraCycle is a program that enables consumers to recycle “hard-to-recycle” skincare, hair, and makeup products such as lip balm tubes, face mask packaging, and pumps.
 Started in 2001, it’s now operating in more than 20 countries around the globe.
 Simply sign up, put your empty cosmetics in a box, print the label the website provides you with, and ship it for free.

 2. Check the Color and Size of the Container